Lesson 4: Searching for Patents

 Five step patent search strategy, adapted from Dominic DeMarco, 2010: Mechanical Patent Searching: A Moving Target

-Although both of the previous strategies begin with brainstorming keywords, they recommend using these keywords to search classification schemes directly.
-As classification scheme definitions are developed around consistent terminology, this will only yield good results for searchers who luck into using the same terminology as the creators of the scheme.
+As classification scheme definitions are developed around consistent terminology, starting with classification will only yield good results for searchers who luck into using the same terminology as the creators of the scheme.

 A way around this is to use brainstormed keywords to search patent literature directly by running searches in databases with full-text access to lots of patents.
-This may be particularly helpful for concepts and technologies that are too new or specific to have entire CPC classifications dedicated to them.
-Once the searcher has found records for a few relevant patents, they can use the CPC codes assigned to those patents to expand the search to include granted patents and patent applications in which different terminology is used to address the same functionality.
+Once you have found records for a few relevant patents, you can use the CPC codes assigned to those patents to expand the search to include granted patents and patent applications in which different terminology is used to address the same functionality.

 For instance, you might try one of the following methods:

-• Alternatively, run a keyword search in Lens.org, then use Lens.org’s built-in classification search to expand.
+• Alternatively, run a keyword search in The Lens then use The Lens’s built-in classification search to expand.
 For each relevant granted patent or patent application, follow up on inventors, applicants/owners/assignees, and backward and forward citations.

 In all cases, the key to patent searching is repeating the process, trying new keywords, new classifications, and combinations and, typically, using a combination of patent searching databases.